 If you’ve been wondering about how to regrow thinning hair, the root of the problem may be your scalp.
 “Heat and humidity affect the health of the scalp and can lead to halted growth and weakened strands,” says trichologist Susan Roberts-Cooper of évolis hair care.
 That’s why, with spring and summer’s heat upon us, we sought to figure out the best way to regrow thinning hair — and even how to regrow thinning hair naturally — and discovered these expert-backed tips.

-The good news: If you’re looking for the best way to regrow thinning hair, the answer may already be in your pantry.
-Read on to find out how typical items in your kitchen — honey, apple cider vinegar, and even an avocado — can help thicken your hair naturally and solve some common age-related hair problems that may have you feeling less than confident.
+The good news: You absolutely can regrow thinning hair.
+In fact, the answer may already be in your pantry.
+Read on to find out how typical items in your kitchen — honey, apple cider vinegar, and even an avocado — can help thicken hair naturally and solve some common age-related hair problems that may have you feeling less than confident.

 Is your hair shedding?
 Your scalp may be sweaty.
 Perspiration creates a moist environment that allows the natural fungus on the scalp to thrive.
 The resulting inflammation and itching can lead to follicle damage, making hair vulnerable to fall-out, says Roberts-Cooper.

 One of the most natural ways to stop hair from falling out and thinning?
 Honey.
-Research shows applying this natural antifungal to the scalp every other day eliminates fungus in one week, plus leads to a noticeable drop in shedding in four weeks.
+Research shows applying honey, which is a natural antifungal, to the scalp every other day eliminates fungus in one week, plus leads to a noticeable drop in shedding in four weeks.

 To make a honey hair mask: Mix two tablespoons of honey with 2/3 cup of warm water.
 Massage into scalp and let sit for 30 minutes, then rinse.